- Timeline for Initial Evaluation and Transition from Part C to Part B Application User Guide (due no later than July 15, 2023)

 Office Hours

-Office hours with the Special Education Operations Team via Zoom are scheduled from 1–1:30 pm every Wednesday afternoon beginning on February 1.
+Office hours with the Special Education Operations Team via Zoom are scheduled from 1–1:30 pm every Wednesday, resuming September 13, 2023.
+Join Zoom Office Hours.
 During these office hours, districts can chat about current issues and ask questions.
 We'll share any modifications to this schedule.
+Questions or topics can be submitted to the special education data team.

 District Data Profiles

-OSPI must report annually to the public on the performance of each school district or educational service agency located in the State of Washington on the targets set in the state performance plan (SPP).
+OSPI must report annually to the public on the performance of each school district or educational service agency located in the state of Washington on the targets set in the state performance plan (SPP).

 Enter the district's five-digit county-district code in the cell indicated in each Excel document to display a districts composite of performance indicators cited in the annual performance report.